-High efficiency sun following solar collector have never been easier.
+A High efficiency sun following solar collector have never been easier.
 Do it yourself friendly.
 Low impact on visual environment.
 The Bowl Solar invention was perceived 2016 by Stefan Nyström, while trying to improve the Flat vacuum solar collector.
 Since much energy is lost when the angle between the collector and the sun is not optimal.
-Hence sun following capabilities was needed, which would in the flat vacuum panel example, require solar following technologies, which would add to the overall cost, which was nor desirable.
+Hence sun following capabilities is needed, which would in the flat vacuum panel example, require solar following technologies, which would add to the overall cost, which was not desirable.

-The need for DIY capability was dire, since shipping has big impact on the price for manufactured goods, and the best option is to set up low tech facilities, in the country where the technology is to be utilized.
+The need for DIY capability is dire, since shipping has big impact on the price for manufactured goods, and the best option is to set up low tech facilities, in the country where the technology is to be utilized.

-Once built the volume increases dramatically and hence the freight cost, which would give less solar products for the dollar spent.
+Once built the volume increases dramatically and hence the freight cost, which would give less solar energy products for the dollar spent.

 Cost of production would be high, so an increase in size was necessary, to slash the prices of the current vacuum tube technologies, which i consider to expensive and DIY unfriendly.

 The shape on the picture above, seemed optimal, from the collector and price wise argument, however, since its a one off shape, that couldn’t be found in retail, something else had to be considered.

 Thanks to IKEA, i found the solution, the had a glass bowl, mass produced already, which could be bought for low price, and in every store almost on global basis as i could check.
 Cost is around 2 USD for 1 bowl, and 16 are needed for 1 m2 effective solar energy collecting area, and 32 for the proposed 2 m2 collector example shown here.